How to Improve eCommerce Conversion Rates – Don’t Settle For 2%

 Your conversion rate is a measure of the value you are offering; it keeps score of how many “matches”, “rounds” or “races” you are winning.
 Because eCommerce operates in a Winner-Takes-All environment, improving this number is the best way to becoming a market leader.

 There is an endless list of strategies designed to improve eCommerce conversion rates.
 The important thing is to identify the best approach for your business and to test them thoroughly.
+However, there are one or two tactics that have been proven to work for a variety of eCommerce businesses:

 A great example of a simple adjustment producing an immediate improvement in conversion rate was demonstrated by Vanity Planet, an online distributor beauty products.
 They decided to add photos of happy customers to the product page of a particular skin brush, and A/B tested the variation against the original page.